shivin0911/gatd/README.md

 ##Steps to work on this course project

-Run source("run_analysis.R"), then it will generate two new file average.txt and merged.txt in your working directory.
+Run source("run_analysis.R"), then it will generate two new file tidy.txt and tidy.mean.txt in your working directory.